-- If you need a compiler other than the default system option, select "Specify native compilers".
-Leave the "Use default native compiler" option checked if you don't know what this means. - If CMake complains that a compiler cannot be found, install the free Visual Studio Community Edition - If CMake does not pick up our target language, check that it has been installed with development libraries, and check if the paths have been set.
+- If we need a compiler other than the default system option, we select "Specify native compilers".
+If we don't know what this means or what we need, we leave the "Use default native compiler" option checked. - If CMake complains that a compiler cannot be found, we install the free Visual Studio Community Edition. - If CMake does not pick up our target language, we can set the paths manually.
 For example, to manually configure CMake Python paths, tick "Advanced" and specify PYTHON_EXECUTABLE, PYTHON_INCLUDE_DIR and PYTHON_LIBRARY.
-See Troubleshooting section for details.
+See Troubleshooting section for details. - Press generate.